mars 15, 2021

 What has been lacking, we think, is the opportunity for dialogue between these two groups of researchers.
 On the one hand, meta-level claims about digital methods in science should equally well apply to cases where these methods are used in the humanities.
 And conversely, those interested in the epistemic characteristics of these digital methods in general should be able to learn from instances of their application in the humanities as well.
 We thus hope to put these two groups in dialogue, looking for new insights and modes of research enabled by our digital study of digital scientific products.

 The conference will take place, virtually, from March 15–18, 2021.
-Talks will take place in the afternoon/evening Europe time, or the morning North-America time, spread over four days, in a hopeful effort to combat Zoom fatigue.
+Talks will take place in the afternoon/evening Europe time, or the morning North-America time, spread over four days.

 - Katy Börner, Victor H. Yngve Distinguished Professor of Engineering and Information Science, Founding Director of the Cyberinfrastructure for Network Science Center, Indiana University (USA)